Real-Time Sync: From HTTP to Reactive Backends

 No more constant requests (no polling)

-Always synchronised: All browsers are guaranteed to see the same data
+Always in sync: every browser is guaranteed to see the same data

 Code Example